BrightChanges/Unit-3/CoinSnack.md

             MDLabel:

             MDLabel:
-                font_style: "Subtitle2"
+                font_style: "Body2"
                 text: "Please add each food each time to the cart.
-Once you added all the food you want to ordered to the cart, please click the check out button"
+Once you added all the food you want to ordered to the cart, please click the check out button."
+                halign: "center"

             MDLabel: